gardc/go-ouitools/README.md

 go-ouitools
 ===========

+Forked to be able to create new db from string

 Golang tools to work with Mac addresses and oui.
 Includes oui database to resolve to vendor.

 ## Sample